 Find out more about this rewarding Child, Youth and Family Intervention course in the tabs below.

-Support the vulnerable and help make a difference in the community.
+Support the vulnerable and help make a difference in the community by completing the CHC50313 Diploma of Child, Youth and Family Intervention.

 Do you have a passion for helping those less fortunate than you?
 Learn the skills needed to enhance the living and emotional circumstances of at-risk children, youth, and families and make your mark in the community.